-We draw attention to Note 1 in the financial statements, which indicates that the Entity has incurred losses and negative cash flows from operations to date, has no current sources of revenues, expects to incur further losses, and will be required to obtain additional funding in the future.

-As stated in Note 1 in the financial statements, these events or conditions, along with other matters as set forth in Note 1 in the financial statements, indicate that a material uncertainty exists that may cast significant doubt on the Entity's ability to continue as a going concern.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company incurred negative cash flows from operations of \$3,352,612 and recorded a net loss of \$4,156,605.
+As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.

+Other Matters

+The consolidated financial statements of Japan Gold Corp. for the year ended December 31, 2023 were audited by another auditor who expressed an unmodified opinion on those statements on April 29, 2024.